philgyford/hypermail-archive-textifier/README.md

-# Mailman archive textifier
+# Hypermail archive textifier

-Scrapes a Mailman archive web page and saves all of the messages into individual plaintext files.
+Scrapes a Hypermail archive web page and saves all of the messages into individual plaintext files.

 ## Usage